On The Scalability of P2P Swarming Systems: Numerical Results

+We first use the detailed Markov model to validate the critical throughput $\lambdacritical$ estimates obtained from the queueing network model.
+We consider two scenarios, $U \le \mu$ and $U > \mu$.
+In what follows, we let $K=3$ and $\mu=\mu'$.

-Figure~\ref{validating}(a) shows the case where $U \le \mu$ and Figure~\ref{validating}(b) where $U > \mu$.
-In these figures three results are presented: throughputs obtained from the analytical solution of the Markov model (for a population from 2 to 30 users), throughputs obtained from simulation of the Markov model (for large populations) and throughputs computed using the queueing network model.
-Not surprisingly, the solutions obtained analytically are within the confidence interval of the simulation.
-For all values of $U$ and $\mu$, as the population increases, the throughput increases until it reaches a maximum value and then it decreases and tends to $\lambda_s$.
-From the figures we observe that the queueing model presented in Section~\ref{sec:models} provides a good estimate of $\lambda_s$.
-The maximum relative error \daniel{between the Markov model and the queueing model} is equal to 10\%.
+In Figures~\ref{validating}(a) and~\ref{validating}(b) we consider scenarios where $U \le \mu$ and $U > \mu$, respectively.
+In these figures we present throughput results obtained using three approaches: $(a)$ numerical solution of the detailed Markov model for population sizes varying from 2 to 30 users, using the GTH solution method~\cite{grassmann1985regenerative}, $(b)$ simulations of the detailed Markov model for population sizes ranging from 2 to 250 users, and $(c)$ asymptotic throughputs computed using the queueing network model.
+As a sanity check, we verify that the solutions obtained using the GTH method lies within the confidence interval of the simulations.
+For all values of $U$ and $\mu$, as population increases, throughput increases until it reaches a maximum and then it decreases and tends approximately to $\lambdacritical$.
+From the figures we observe that the queueing model presented in Section~\ref{sec:models} provides a good estimate of $\lambdacritical$, the maximum relative error being equal to 10\%.